postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-creating_collections.md

  [![create screen](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/create_new_screen.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/create_new_screen.png)

-2. Click "Collection".
+Step 2.
+Click "Collection".
-3. In the **CREATE A NEW COLLECTION** modal, enter a name and optional description.
+Step 3.
+In the **CREATE A NEW COLLECTION** modal, enter a name and optional description.
-4. Click the **Create** button.
+Step 4.
+Click the **Create** button.

 After creating the collection, you can save requests to the collection and add folders for better organization.